Spectral Irradiance with ‘ooacquire’

 The video below demonstrates the use of the interface for an old version of ‘ooacquire’ (will be replaced by an up-to-date one).

-The UI implemented in acq_irrad_interactive() is rather terse and, thus, needs to be clearly documented.
-The vignettes of package ‘ooacquire’ include some examples.
-However, a description of the logic can be best done using diagrams.
-Mermaid is a markdown-like language for the easy creation of diagrams, but not yet supported in vignettes.
-As its many diagrams are encoded using Mermaid and it includes video content, this tutorial is published as a page at the R for Photobioly web site instead of as part of the ‘ooacquire’ R pakage documentation.
+Mermaid is a markdown-like language for the easy creation of diagrams, but not yet supported in R vignettes.
+As diagrams are encoded using Mermaid and it includes video content, this tutorial is published as a page at the R for Photobioly web site instead of as part of the ‘ooacquire’ R package documentation.

-Interface modes
+4 Interface modes

 Function acq_irrad_interactive() is like a Swiss Army Knife.
 It has multiple ‘’personalities’’ and the first step is the choice of interface.mode, which determines which interface will be shown to the user.
-Basically, the selected interface.mode determines which options can be modified by the user through the interactive UI and which ones are fixed at the values set when the function is called.
+Basically, the selected interface.mode determines which options can be modified by the user through the interactive UI and which ones are fixed at the values set by arguments passed when the function is called.

 %%{ init: {"graph": {"htmlLabels": true}} }%%